Guide · behavioral-prep

 - "Have you faced a similar situation since?
 What did you do?"

 Have answers ready.
-The interviewer is testing whether the story is real (real stories have rich context; fake ones break under follow-up) and whether the lesson has actually changed your behavior (real changes have shown up at least once since).
+The interviewer is testing whether the story is real (real stories have rich context; fake ones break under follow-up) and whether the lesson changed your behavior (real changes have shown up at least once since).

 The single best preparation: pick your story, then have a friend ask you five follow-ups about it.
 If you can answer all five with specifics, you're ready.
 If two of them break the story, pick a different one.